jakewalter080/README-Generator/Develop/README.md

 ## License

-    ## License
     This project is licensed under the Apache 2.0 license.
-Click [here](https://opensource.org/licenses/Apache-2.0) for more information.

 ## Contributing